In2ItChicago/In2ItChicago/readme.md

 For debugging, you'll want to run some or all of the code locally instead of inside Docker.
 To set up the dependencies, `cd` into the ClipboardApp repository.
 On Windows, you'll need to have Visual Studio installed if you don't already because Scrapy is dependent on Visual Studio's C++ compiler.
 If you're using Anaconda, open up an Anaconda terminal and run `conda install -c anaconda python=3.7` to ensure you're running python 3.7 and then `anaconda-install.sh`.
-Otherwise, run `pip3 install -r requirements.txt`.
-Use `pip` instead of `pip3` if Python 3 is your default Python version.
+Otherwise, run `./install.sh`.
 You can use the shell script `up-db-and-client.sh` to run the database and database client inside of docker, allowing you to run the other components instead of inside Docker.
 `up-db-only.sh` only runs the database inside Docker, allowing you to run the data engine and database client locally.
 These scripts are just shortcuts for running specific `docker-compose up` commands.
 You can use `docker-compose up` with any combination of services like this: `docker-compose up clipboard_db clipboard_site` to run just the database and site in Docker.

 IMPORTANT: When running a component from an IDE or text editor, you must have the component (eg `data_engine`) folder set as the base project folder.